daGiardini/GeoGuard-App/README.md

 ### Description

-The Android app provides a user-friendly interface to view the GPS coordinates received from the Arduino board through the MQTT broker.
+The Android app provides a user-friendly interface to view the GPS coordinates received from the ESP32 board through the MQTT broker.
 It also allows you to set up a virtual guard by defining a circular area with a specified radius.

 ### Prerequisites